 Create a target cache with the same name and configuration as of the source cache.
 Please refer to the Creating Caches section for step by step illustration of the process.

-From the NCache Web Manager, click on the Bridges icon from the top left.
-It opens the bridges page.
-Click on the New button to create a new bridge.
-The rest of the process for creating bridge is the same as explained in Creating Clustered Bridge for WAN Replication.
+From the NCache Manager, click on the Bridges icon from the top left.
+It opens the Bridges page.
+Click on the New button to create a new Bridge.
+The rest of the process for creating Bridge is the same as explained in Creating Clustered Bridge for WAN Replication.

 To this Bridge, you need to add running source cache as an active cache.
 Note that only one cache should be added.